Bodanor/Genenys2-PetaLinux-Microblaze-FPGA-Design/README.md

 * **<ins>Having the Digilent board files installed in Vivado for the Genesys 2 Kintex-7** </ins>

-  Digilent provides boards files to ease ease the design inside Vivado.
+  Digilent provides boards files to ease the design inside Vivado.
 Yes this makes it easier for sure, but in that case we only need those boards files for the constraint files.
 Later on, I'll probably include the constraints in a seperate files inside the project but for now, vivado uses the one provided by digilent in the board files.

   In order to install those, download or clone the [digilent board repo file](https://github.com/Digilent/vivado-boards).
 Then copy all eveything that is inside the **new/boards_files** folder to :
   ```